neveragaindottech/neveragaindottech.github.io/README.md

 4. Copy the text of the [`template.md`](https://raw.githubusercontent.com/neveragaindottech/neveragaindottech.github.io/master/template.md) file and paste it in the newly created signature file from step 3.
 5. Edit the file to fill in the fields exactly as you want them to be shown.
 6. Commit the file and make a pull request.
-7. In your pull request description, include a link to a webpage you control that refers to your GitHub account.
+7. In your pull request description, include a link to a publicly verified profile (e.g. Keybase or LinkedIn) or a personal website, that shows ownership of your GitHub account and establishes your affiliation (if any).
-8. A volunteer will verify that the person signing owns the submitting GitHub account, and then merge in your pull request.
+8. A volunteer will review and merge in your pull request.

+In order to be accepted, your pull request must contain enough information for us to establish that the name and affiliation (if any) in the signature accurately represent the owner of the submitting GitHub account.

 ## Signing by email